Portfolio Optimization on Multivariate Regime Switching GARCH Model with Normal Tempered Stable Innovation: Empirical Study

-We plot the kernel density estimation on the return distribution in Figure \ref{density}.
-To better compare the tails of return distribution, we also plot the log base 10 density.
+In Figure \ref{density}, we plot the kernel density estimation on the return distribution.
+To better compare the tails of the return distribution, we also plot the log base 10 density.
 We can easily observe that the optimal portfolios are very close and alleviate both right and left tail events.
-They have thinner tails on both sides than DJIA and equally weighted portfolio and slightly skewed to the right.
-The optimal portfolios have lower peak than the equally weighted portfolio but still much higher peak than DJIA.
-Among the 3 optimal portfolios, the 10-day 0.5-CVaR portfolio has the thinnest left tail and a fatter right tail than the other 2 optimal portfolios.
+Unlike standard deviation (MV) optimal portfolio, 0.3-CDaR and 0.5-CVaR portfolio have thinner tails on both sides than DJIA and the equally weighted portfolio.
+0.3-CDaR and standard deviation portfolio have a higher peak than the equally weighted portfolio.
+Among the three optimal portfolios, the 0.5-CVaR portfolio has the thinnest left tail and a fatter right tail than the other two optimal portfolios.